The Pussycat Dolls: Solo careers

-Lead member Nicole Scherzinger continued her solo career after a halt to release the group's second and final studio album.
+Lead member Nicole Scherzinger continued her solo career after putting it on hold to release the group's second and final studio album.
 In March 2010, it was announced that Scherzinger would be a celebrity contestant on the tenth season of Dancing with the Stars, partnering with Derek Hough, which she won.
-In March 2011, Scherzinger released her debut studio album, Killer Love, and experienced moderate success in certain territories.
-The album included second single, "Don't Hold Your Breath" which debuted atop the UK Singles Chart.
-The album's third single, "Right There", was remixed featuring 50 Cent and released as the lead single for the US version of Killer Love.
-It peaked at number thirty-nine on the Billboard Hot 100, and reached the top ten in countries such as Australia, Ireland, New Zealand, Romania, Scotland and the United Kingdom.
-In May 2011, Scherzinger was hired as a judge on the first season of the American version of The X Factor, alongside Simon Cowell, Paula Abdul and L.A.
+In March 2011, Scherzinger released her debut studio album Killer Love and experienced moderate success in certain territories.
+The album included second single, "Don't Hold Your Breath", which debuted atop the UK Singles Chart.
+The album's third single, "Right There", was remixed featuring 50 Cent and released as the lead single for the U.S. version of Killer Love.
+It peaked at number 39 on the Billboard Hot 100 and reached the top ten in Australia, Ireland, New Zealand, Romania, Scotland, and the United Kingdom.
+In May 2011, Scherzinger was hired as a judge on the first season of the American version of The X Factor, alongside Simon Cowell, Paula Abdul, and L.A.
 Reid.
 After her stint in the United States, Scherzinger joined The X Factor UK for its ninth series as the fourth permanent judge.
 In May 2013, Scherzinger was confirmed as a returning judge for the tenth series of The X Factor UK.
-In January 2014, it was reported that Scherzinger left Interscope Records and signed a multimillion-dollar recording deal with Sony Records.
+In January 2014, it was reported that Scherzinger left Interscope Records and signed a multi-million dollar recording deal with Sony Records.
 Scherzinger's album, titled Big Fat Lie, was released in October 2014.

 Legacy

-With only two studio albums, the band became the best selling girl group of the 2000s' digital era, and fourth of all time.
+With only two studio albums, the band became the best-selling girl group of the 2000s digital era and fourth of all time.
 Since the group's formation in 2003, the Pussycat Dolls have sold 55 million records worldwide.
 VH1 included the Pussycat Dolls one of the 100 Greatest Women in Music in 2012.
-Billboard also ranked the group as one of the best selling acts of the 2000–2009 decade.
+Billboard also ranked the group as one of the best-selling acts of the 2000–2009 decade.
 The Pussycat Dolls are one of the best-selling girl groups of all time.
 James Montgomery of MTV commented that the success of the group's debut album PCD made the group "the heirs to the Spice Girls' bedazzled throne".
-PCD has sold over 1,246,769 copies in the United Kingdom, making it the best selling American girl group release there, also becoming one of the best selling albums of the 2000–2009 decade.
+PCD has sold over 1,246,769 copies in the United Kingdom, making it the best-selling American girl group release there, also becoming one of the best-selling albums of the 2000–2009 decade.
 The success of the group's debut album led them to become the most successful girl group in the world since the Spice Girls in the late 1990s.